 Many congregations and regional churches have loan, forgivable loan and scholarship programs.
 Applicants should check with their regional church and congregational leaders for information; see also our Regional Church aid for Canadian students webpage.
-For information about AMBS matching grants for regional church and congregational contributions may be available as shown below.
-To apply for matching funds, complete the Church Partnership Form for the appropriate academic year (available under "Documents and PDF forms" on the Forms page).
+For information about AMBS matching grants for regional church and congregational contributions, see the Church Partnership Form (available under "Documents and PDF forms" on the Forms page).
 Please note: When Canadian students pay tuition and receive financial aid for tuition, Canadian dollars are at par with U.S. dollars.